common name: large carpenter bees

 Figure 4.
 Xylocopa heads: A: female; B: male.

 Figure 5.
-Large carpenter bee, Xylocopa micans Lepeletier, nest in twig; above, entire twig: below, longitudinal section.
+Large carpenter bee, Xylocopa micans Lepeletier, nest in twig; entire twig (top) and longitudinal section (bottom).
 Photograph by Division of Plant Industry.

 Xylocopa virginica: Much has been written about this species: Rau (1933) provided one of the most complete accounts of its biology; Hurd and Moure (1963) cited many literature references; Balduf (1972) provided the most up-to-date summary of biology and literature; Sabrosky (1962) provided additional mating behavior.